 92. In multi-party proceedings, in the absence of an agreement on a procedure for the constitution of the arbitral tribunal, the Court will, as a rule, first set a time limit (usually 15 days) for the Claimant (or group of Claimants) to designate an arbitrator and, after such a designation, set a subsequent similar time limit for the Respondent (or group of Respondents) for its own designation.
-When the circumstances so justify, the Court may set a common time limit for the Claimant and the Respondent (or group of parties) to each designate an arbitrator (Article 11(4)).
+When the circumstances so justify, the Court may set a common time limit for the Respondent (or group of parties) to each designate an arbitrator (Article 11(4)).

 93. In the absence of a joint nomination by a group of parties (see para.
-67 above), the Court may appoint an arbitrator on behalf of that group of parties.
+68 above), the Court may appoint an arbitrator on behalf of that group of parties.
 However, the Court will assess whether the aim of ensuring that all parties are treated equally in the process for the constitution of the arbitral tribunal requires to rather appoint all arbitrators and to designate the presiding arbitrator (Article 11(5)).
 This may particularly be the case where a group of parties does not appear to have aligned interests or does not belong to the same group of companies.
-If the Court decides to appoint all arbitrators and to designate the presiding arbitrator, any existing confirmation or appointment of arbitrator(s) is revoked.
+If the Court decides to appoint all arbitrator(s) is revoked.